WorkAboutLifeContact

 The Challenge

 Every year, small and mid-size businesses lose billions to hidden fees, opaque exchange rates, and unpredictable settlement timelines when sending money across borders.
+The fundamental problem is not the payment process itself, but the complete lack of visibility into it.

 Interactive Prototype